API key access scopes

 On Enterprise plans, API key access scopes must be enabled by a workspace admin in Settings → Workspace → General → API access for members.

-Revoking an API Key
+Revoking a personal API Key

 To revoke an API key:- Go to Settings → Connectors → API keys